sjsu-library/unionist/_items/unionist--image-0092.md

 ---
 pid: unionist--image-0092
-title: April 10 1834 Unionist page 2 Lib of Cong
+title: April 10 1834 Unionist page 2 (at the Library of Congress)
 bibliographicCitation: "<em>The Unionist</em> 1:36 (April 10 1834)"
 bibliographicCitationRepublished:
 fullIssueSequenceNumber: